Jrue Holiday to launch a social justice fund with the rest of his 2020 NBA salary

 What drove him to continue the season

-A 6' 3" guard, Holiday has rejoined his New Orleans teammates as the NBA moves inside the bubble in Orlando, Florida ahead of the season's restart.
+A 6' 3" guard, Holiday has rejoined his New Orleans teammates as the NBA moves inside the bubble in Orlando, Florida, ahead of the season's restart.

 Prior to the break in March, the former Bruin was averaging nearly 20 points per game for the 28-36 Pelicans, but had considered sitting out the rest of the year as the league attempts to return from a four month, coronavirus-forced hiatus.

-The chance to send a message and create change, however, lead Holiday back to the court.
+The chance to send a message and create change, however, led Holiday back to the court.

 "It's not just about me.
 It's not just about the money.
 I want people to see that," he said.
 "For us coming to Orlando and playing these games, giving away this money is what is important and trying to help others.
 Trying to support others during this hard time."

-Holiday and the Pelicans next game is scheduled for July 30th, versus the Utah Jazz.
+The Pelicans' next game is scheduled for July 30 versus the Utah Jazz.